AkBKukU/udev-device-setup-demo/README.md

-If you can't determine which device is yours in the list you can find it by looking for the difference of the output before and after plugging your device back in.
-Here are the commands you would run to do this.
+If you can't determine which device is yours in the list you can find it by looking for the difference of the output before and after plugging your device in.
+Here are the commands you would run to do this:

 ```
 # Have device unplugged